Dangers Of Cat Urine: Fumes, Toxicity, Allergies, And Health Risks

 And dealing with cat urine is far more dangerous than dealing with cat hair.
 It can cause you and the rest of the people residing in your household serious health problems.

 Is Cat Urine Dangerous?

 Yes, it is.

-Out of plain common sense you already know that you should not touch it or breathe it in.
+Out of plain common sense, you already know that you should not touch it or breathe it in.
 However, what you probably don’t know is that feline urine has hidden risks for your health.

 The dangers of cat urine also pose a threat to your pet.
-It has a distinctive smell and all cats take advantage of this fact whenever they want to scent-mark their territory in order to signal other animals that they’re the rulers of a particular area, such as their hunting grounds.
+It has a distinctive smell and all cats take advantage of this fact whenever they want to scent-mark their territory to signal other animals that they’re the rulers of a particular area, such as their hunting grounds.

 Below you’ll find more on the subject, as well as further information on the most fundamental and troublesome dangers of cat urine.

 High Concentration Of Ammonia